nikhilk7153/MedCalc-Bench-Verified/README.md

 # Updates

-Updates to MedCalc-Bench-Verified will be made on this page going forward.
+Updates to MedCalc-Bench Verified will be made on this page going forward.
 Here is the HuggingFace link to the dataset: https://huggingface.co/datasets/nsk7153/MedCalc-Bench-Verified.

 This is an updated version that is modified from MedCalc-Bench-v1.2